-If you want a quality website for your Internet business – then you need to understand Semantic Web Standards (Web 3.0) & the implications for SEO.
+If you want a high-performance website for your Internet business – then you need to understand Semantic Standards (Web 3.0) & the implications.

-Semantic Web might sound complex, but at the wholistic level, it’s pretty easy to follow.
+Semantic Web Standards may sound complex, but at the wholistic level, they’re easy to apply.

-Once you have applied the standards across your website with building techniques & using plugins like Rank Math SEO, you’re set for better search engine understanding.
+You apply the standards across your website with construction & SEO techniques, using plugins like Rank Math for better searchability.

 Semantic Web Standards

-By applying Semantic Web Standards (SWS) through structured data, you improve search engine’s understanding of a site’s relevancy, & currency.
+By applying Semantic Web Standards (SWS) with structured data, you improve search engine’s understanding of a site’s purpose & relevancy.

 “SWS are a set of guidelines & technologies created by W3C to make web data machine-readable.”

-W3C states they develop standards & guidelines to help everyone build a web based on the principles of accessibility, privacy, & security.
+W3C created standards & guidelines to build a web based on principles of accessibility, privacy, & security.

 “Their goal was to create a Web of Data that is machine readable, through structured data processing.”

-Some key technologies included Resource Description Framework for representing information, Web Ontology Language for relationships, & SPARQL for RDF data.
+Key technologies included Resource Description Framework for information, Web Ontology Language for relationships, & SPARQL for RDF data.

-“Developers follow SWS for a variety of reasons – to improve searchability, interoperability, & data sharing.”
+“Advocates follow SWS to improve website searchability, interoperability, & data sharing.”

-Adding Semantic Web Standards to a web page, e.g. Schema Markup, page titles, meta descriptions, H1 tags, & image alt text, assists search engines to understand the page for better searchability.
+Adding SWS to a web page, e.g. Schema Markup, primary keywords, page titles, meta descriptions, H1 tags, & image alt text, assists search understanding.

-It assists the sharing of data across different sources – think search results pulling data from Google Business Profile into Google Maps or AIO.
+SWS assists the sharing of data across different sources – think search results pulling data from websites, Google Business Profile, & social media.

 1. Using Semantic Sections

-Data sharing across websites, marketing systems, & social media is a key benefit of structured data.
+Data sharing across websites, directories, & social media is a key benefit of structured data.

-If you’re using WP there’s native features & SEO plugins to support structure data implementation.
+If you’re using WP there’s builder features & SEO plugins to support structure data implementation.

-“One example is adding structured Sections in web pages, for sub-topics using the metatag <section>.”
+“One example is adding Sections in web pages, for sub-topics using the metatag <section>.”

-It’s good practice to use sections to segment pages into sub-topics with the <section> metatag & with a container inside for styling <container>.
+It’s good practice to use Sections to segment pages into sub-topics with the <section> metatag to support search engine understanding.

-Some sub-topic examples; services, features, testimonials, examples, portfolio, pricing, & FAQs – each with a <section> metatag.
+Some sub-topic examples are; services, features, testimonials, examples, portfolio, pricing, & FAQs – each with a <section> metatag.

-“It’s good practice when your sub-topic changes, add a new section tag with your website builder.”
+“Always remember when your sub-topic changes, add a new Section & tag with your website builder.”

 2. Using Schema Markup